wurstscript/wurstscript.github.io/_doc/manual/classes.md

 ## Defender methods

-*NOTE:* Defender methods are a very experimental feature and will probably be removed from the language.

 An interface can have functions with an implementation.
 This implementation is used, when a class implementing the interface does not provide an implementation of the method itself.
 Usually this is not needed but in some cases it might be necessary in order to evolve an interface without breaking its implementing classes.